Live Updates: Census Data Reveals Which Cities Gained or Lost Population

-The Census Goodwill Ambassadors (CGA) program is the D’Andre D. Lampkin Foundation’s effort to recruit, train, and deploy volunteers to assist with informing, educating and motivating hard-to-count populations in Ontario, California to respond to the 2020 census questionnaire.
-CGAs will effectively be the face and voice of Census 2020 on-the-ground outreach efforts.
-It is our goal to lead the community based effort to carry out education and outreach activities.
+The Census Goodwill Ambassadors (CGA) program was the D’Andre D. Lampkin Foundation’s effort to recruit, train, and deploy volunteers to assist with informing, educating and motivating hard-to-count populations in Ontario, California to respond to the 2020 census questionnaire.
+CGAs were effectively the the face and voice of Census 2020 on-the-ground outreach efforts in the city of Ontario.
+It was our goal to lead the community based effort to carry out education and outreach activities.

 Communities of color and young children have been historically underrepresented in the decennial census for decades.
 Being hard-to-count can lead to unequal political representation and unequal access to vital public and private resources for these groups and their communities.
 Let us work together to ensure everyone, including our hard-to-count populations are counted in the 2020 Census.
 Our children and communities depend on it.

 Every 10 years, people across the country and in Ontario fill out the Census in order to have an accurate count of all people in the United States.
 The Census determines Ontario’s federal funding for important community services that help support our families and fair share of representation in California and Washington D.C.

 The next Census is in Spring 2020.
 Let’s ensure everyone in Ontario is counted so we can put those resources to good use here at home!